 - Serving as a liaison between patients, families, doctors, nurses, and other medical staff

 CNAs complete many tasks, and they must do so on the bounce.
 It’s not easy work and not for the faint of heart or people who are easily grossed out.
 You might see graphic things, including devastating injuries, violence, and biological processes that aren’t pretty.
 However, suppose you can handle the rougher aspects of this work.
 In that case, you’ll build strong camaraderie with your coworkers and have secured a position in a field with many opportunities for advancement.
 Not all CNAs rush to achieve further positions.
-The National Network of Career Nursing Assistants notes that 28% of CNAs work in the role for at least five years, and at least 13% stay a CNA for 10-55 years.
+The National Network of Career Nursing Assistants notes that 28% of CNAs work in the role for at least five years, and at least 13% stay a certified nursing assistant for 10-55 years.

 Where Do Certified Nursing Assistants (CNAs) Work?